genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 * `passwordExpiryNotificationDays` specifies how many days before their password expiry, a user is notified.
 If null or undefined a user not notified in advance of their password expiry.
 Default: null.

 #### retry
 The `retry` function allows you to configure settings for limiting the rate at which a user can retry passwords.
-It allows the following variables to be set:
+You can set the following variables:

 * `maxAttempts` specifies the maximum number of attempts allowed if a user enters a wrong password.
 Default: 3 attempts.
 * `waitTimeMins` specifies the time to wait in minutes when the maximum number of incorrect attempts is reached before allowing a user to try again.
 Default: 5 minutes.

 #### selfServiceReset

-The `selfServiceReset` functions allows enables the self-service reset workflow.
+The `selfServiceReset` function enables the self-service reset workflow.
 In this, users authenticated with the internal auth type, can request an email to reset their password.
-This workflow is dependent on having genesis notify configured with a working email gateway.
-Once a user has request a reset, an email will be sent to their configured email address, with a link to a password reset page.
-This link will be valid for a preconfigured timeout.
+This workflow requires Genesis Notify to be configured with a working email gateway.
+When a user requests a reset, an email is sent to their configured email address, with a link to a password reset page.
+This link is valid for a preconfigured timeout.

 :::note

 In the interest of security, this response will always receive an ACK, even if there is a problem in identifying the user or email address.
 In the case of a problem with the request, details will be provided in the auth manager log file.

 :::

-It has the following options:
+The `selfServiceReset` function  has the following options:

-* `timeoutInMinutes` - the time in minutes a reset link is valid for
+* `timeoutInMinutes` - the time in minutes that a reset link remains valid.
-* `coolDownInMinutes` - the time in minutes between password reset request.
+* `coolDownInMinutes` - the time in minutes between before the next password reset can be made.
-* `notifyTopic` - the email topic in notify to use
+* `notifyTopic` - the email topic in Genesis Notify to be used.
-* `redirectUrl` - the url to use for the redirect
+* `redirectUrl` - the url to use for the redirect.
-* `acceptClientUrl` - boolean flag; if true it will use the client provided reset url
+* `acceptClientUrl` - boolean flag; if true, it will use the client provided reset url

 :::warning

-In the interest of security `acceptClientUrl` should only ever be set to false in a development environment.
-Setting this value to true in any other scenario is a serious security risk.
+You can set `acceptClientUrl` to `true` in a development environment.
+For security, always set it to `false` in all other environments.
+Always.

 :::

 ##### resetMessage

-The `resetMessage` function allows users to configure the email sent once a reset is requested, it has the following
+The `resetMessage` function allows users to configure the email sent when a reset is requested.
+It has the following options:
-options:

 * `subject` the subject line of the email
 * `body` the body of the email

 Both the subject and the body support templating.
 Values surrounded by double curly braces `{{ }}` will be replaced when the email is sent.
 The following values are available:

 * `RESET_URL` the reset url
 * `TIMEOUT` the time the url is valid for
 * `USER` the user record, properties on this record should be access using lowerCamelCase, e.g. `{{ USER.firstName }}`
-* any system definition or environment variable available.
+* any system definition or environment variable available

 ### mfa
 The `mfa` function allows you to configure Multi-factor Authentication (MFA).
-For more information on MFA please see [Wikipedia](https://en.wikipedia.org/wiki/Multi-factor_authentication).
-From within the `mfa` function the following variables can be set:
+There is more information on MFA on [Wikipedia](https://en.wikipedia.org/wiki/Multi-factor_authentication).
+From within the `mfa` function, you can set the following variables:

 * `codePeriodSeconds` specifies how many seconds a Time-based One-time Password (TOTP) remains valid.
 Default: 30 seconds.
 * `codePeriodDiscrepancy` specifies the allowed discrepancy to the TOTP.
 1 would mean a single block of each `codePeriodSeconds` either side of the time window.
 Default: 1.